Tuscaloosa Angels

 Surrounding Counties

-Family #23 - Located in Brent, 33503 (Bibb County)
+Family #CO-1 - Located in Brent, 33503 (Bibb County)

-This family has been fostering off and on for the past 25 years and is currently caring for nine children in their home.
-Six of the children have special needs, and the family is deeply committed to providing them with a nurturing and supportive environment.
+This family has been fostering off and on for the past 25 years and is currently caring for six children in their home.
+Three of the children have special needs, and the family is deeply committed to providing them with a nurturing and supportive environment.
 They would benefit greatly from a dedicated volunteer who can offer support through monthly dinners, group outings or shared experiences, help with clothing and shoes, and meaningful quality time spent with the children.

-Family #24 - Located in Sawyerville, 36776 (Hale County)
+Family #CO-2 - Located in Sawyerville, 36776 (Hale County)

 This single-family household currently includes six others: an older biological son, a former foster placement and her three-year-old son, as well as a sibling set of children ages 12, 10, and 9.
 The family would greatly benefit from a volunteer who can offer tutoring support in reading and math, along with occasional babysitting and monthly care packages.
 They are looking for someone who can provide well-rounded support and has the time and heart to invest in children who need extra help in school.

-Family #25 - Located in Boligee, 35443 (Greene County)
+Family #CO-3 - Located in Boligee, 35443 (Greene County)

-Family #26 - Located in Gordo, 35466 (Pickens County)
+Family #CO-4 - Located in Gordo, 35466 (Pickens County)

 This first-time foster family is currently caring for a sibling set of two brothers in addition to their three biological children.
 As they navigate the joys and challenges of fostering, they would benefit from someone to walk alongside them, offering emotional support, helping with fun outings for the kids, and providing occasional date night opportunities for the parents.